gopherdata/resources/tooling/README.md

 # Go Data Science Tooling, Packages, Libraries, etc.

-This is a curated list of well-maintained and actively developing tools, packages, libraries, etc. related to doing data science with Go.
+This is a curated list of well-maintained and developing tools, packages, libraries, etc. related to doing data science with Go.

 [Arithmetic](README.md#arithmetic)
 [Classification](README.md#classification)